 Just being a part of the sites below won't guarantee that you'll get in on every blogging opportunity you sign up, so you'll need to take some steps to increase your chances of being selected.

 P.S. – Don't have a blog yet, but want one?
-Go here for step-by-step instructions to set up your own WordPress blog on the cheap (in 10 minutes or less!).
+I have detailed instructions to help you set up your own WordPress blog on the cheap (in 10 minutes or less!).